lsund/dotfiles/README.md

 # Dotfiles

-My dotfiles used on Arch Linux.
+My dotfiles used on Arch Linux and OSX.
 Highlights:

 * Configuration for Vim, Emacs and Xmonad
 * Utility scripts in `./shell`